 This is bad for two reasons.
 First, the bag itself has been designed to keep the food fresh.
 The bag is lined with special food-grade preservatives which give it a long shelf life of 12-18 months.
 Second, plastic containers may leech harmful chemicals into the food.
 Also, the oils from the kibble may seep into the plastic and eventually become rancid (think how spaghetti sauce stains plastic storage containers).

-You can store the food in airtight plastic, steel, or glass container, but leave it in the bag.
+Pet food manufacturers recommend keeping the kibble in its original packaging inside airtight containers made of safe materials like stainless steel or glass.
 Cut the bag open evenly, then fold the top and use a large clip to reseal it.
 You should avoid storing food outside or in the garage due to extreme temperatures, moisture, and exposure to bugs and pests.
 It is best to store dog food in a cool dry area that will be protected from the elements.

 How Long Does Kibble Stay Fresh when Left in Your Dog’s Bowl?